bshaffer/oauth2-server-php-docs/content/index.md

 Built-in storage classes include [PDO](https://github.com/bshaffer/oauth2-server-php/blob/develop/src/OAuth2/Storage/Pdo.php), [Redis](https://github.com/bshaffer/oauth2-server-php/blob/develop/src/OAuth2/Storage/Redis.php), and [Mongo](https://github.com/bshaffer/oauth2-server-php/blob/develop/src/OAuth2/Storage/Mongo.php).
-The interfaces allow (and encourage) the use of your own Storage objects to fit your application's implementation.
+The interfaces allow (and encourage) the use of your own Storage objects to fit your application's implementation (see the [Doctrine Storage](cookbook/doctrine) example).

 Once you've created a storage object, pass it to the server object and define which Grant Types your server is to support.
 See the list of supported [Grant Types](overview/grant_types).